 - Excess gastric acid is produced.

 It is important to remember that a human’s and horse’s pattern of gastric acid secretion is different, so we can’t just assume that what happens in one will also happen in the other.
-But with the number of horses we see who are continually needing treatment for gastric ulcers, I do wonder if RAHS is occurring in horses.
+But with the number of horses we see who are continually needing treatment for gastric ulcers, we do wonder if RAHS is occurring in horses.

 If it is, what does this mean for your horse?